 Each year the parade committee elects a person to be the Grand Marshal of the Somerville Saint Patrick’s Parade.
 This honor is awarded to a member of the community that has had a significant positive social impact on the community as a whole, and who exhibits a good representation of Christian values.
 To see a list of the distinguished individuals who have been honored click here.

-The committee’s most recent chairman Brendan Nally (and 2015 Grand Marshal) took over in 2008 and focused on bringing new members to the committee to produce positive momentum moving forward.
+The committee is entirely made up of volunteers who dedicate numerous hours during the year in order to keep the parade operating for future years.
 We are always in search of enthusiastic hard-working volunteers to serve on the committee or assist with operations on Parade Day.

-Currently the parade is co-chaired by Larry Doyle (the parade announcer and long time member) and recently elected, Ken Greig.
+Currently the parade is co-chaired by Larry Doyle (the parade announcer and long-time member) and Ken Greig.

 In recent years, the parade committee has obtained key corporate sponsors which have allowed our organization to expand the number of paid entertainment participation.
 In 2010, given the difficulties seen throughout the state at other parades, the Somerville Parade Committee adopted a motto which sums up our expectations for the parade, participants and spectators; The Somerville Parade is a free family friendly event.
 This motto guides our decisions and allows our sponsors to know that they are participating in something positive for the community.
 Each year, we strive to improve the parade for our spectators, participants and sponsors.

-Celebrating its 25th anniversary in 2016, the parade has surged in popularity with attendance jumping from 15,000 to 20,000 to 30,000 in recent years.
+Celebrating its 28th anniversary in 2019, the parade has surged in popularity with attendance jumping from 15,000 to 20,000 in recent years.
 We credit our success to our parade remaining a family friendly event with a variety of high quality participants.
-We look forward to another 25+ years of parade excellence in Central Jersey.
+We look forward to future years of parade excellence in Central Jersey.